Child Psychology Internship

 Additional Training Opportunities

 Groups: Interns have the option to serve as co-facilitators in groups with children, teens, or parents (to be arranged) or to develop their own psychoeducational group.

-Community placements: Interns have the opportunity to work during the year (approximately 4 hours/week) at a community placement, to provide additional opportunities with both consultation skills and non-traditional forms of service delivery.
-Options vary every year but may include:
+Community placements: Interns have the opportunity to work during the year (approximately 3-4 hours/week) at a community placement, to provide additional opportunities with consultation, program evaluation, and/or non-traditional forms of service delivery.
+Options vary each year but may include:

 - Primary care practices: Interns in these placements will work in a community pediatric medical practice, providing consultation to both parents and other medical care providers.
 Opportunities also exist for ongoing educational programming for parents about a variety of topics such as behavioral management, ADHD, sleep/feeding problems, etc.